Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/system-architecture/sequence-diagrams.md

     PageDisplay ->> TaskPage: render
     TaskPage ->> TaskList: render
 ```

+    The user logs into their profile.
+    User navigates to the “Create Task” tab.
+    User fills out a form with types of milestones and calendar information regarding due dates.
+    These can be explicit calendar entries based on a particular date, or recur on a regular time interval.
+    The backend for the site builds a set of events for the avatar based on these milestones.

 ## Use Case 5
 ### As a user, I want to have my study app stay up to date on my progress towards my study goals.